 Andrew is relieved to know that his IT team is setting budgets within Buttonwood for the organisation's cloud consumption and he has a clear view of this information by cost centre.
-This ensures that there are no surprise costs as even the purchase of an unexpected license here and there must meet pre-set budget parameters or be subject to approval.Learn More About Cloud Workspace
+This ensures that there are no surprise costs as even the purchase of an unexpected license here and there must meet pre-set budget parameters or be subject to approval.Learn More About Cloud Exchange

 How do I choose between public or private cloud?